ehlesp/smallab-k8s-pve-guide/G001 - Hardware setup.md

   > **Ensure your CPU's virtualization technology is active**\
   > Check in your computer's UEFI or BIOS to ensure that the virtualization instructions are enabled.
   >
   > On the other hand, if you are considering installing Proxmox VE in a virtual machine, do not forget to give that virtual machine access to the virtualization technology of your host's CPU.
-For instance, in VirtualBox there's an option named `Enable Nested VT-x/AMD-V` that allows you just that.
+For instance, in VirtualBox there's an option named `Enable Nested VT-x/AMD-V` that allows you just that (although its activation is not straightforward).

 - Having less than 8 GiB of RAM won't cut it, the virtual machines you will use as Kubernetes nodes will use 2 GiB each.
 So, starting from 8 GiB, the more RAM you can put in your computer the better.